 - A scarf (women).
 A lightweight cotton scarf is my number one travel item.
 In Albania, it will come in extra handy for covering your hair when entering a mosque or Orthodox Cathedral.
 This neutral travel scarf goes with anything, and it even has a hidden pocket.

 - Walking shoes.
 From cobbled streets to rocky peaks, comfy walking shoes are absolutely essential for Albania.
-I love these ones for women, while my partner lives in these waterproof shoes.
+I love these comfy sandals, and my partner lives in these waterproof shoes.

 - Wine Wings.
 Should you decide to buy a drinkable souvenir in Albania, these handy custom-made bottle protectors will keep your vino safe and sound in your luggage.
 A travel corkscrew and a wine stopper are bound to come in handy, too.